-The observations of the continental naturalists have made known to us a pitfall-constructed by an insect, the details of whose operations are exceedingly curious-we refer to the grub of the ant-lion (Myrmeleon formicarius), which, though marked by Dr. Turton and Mr. Stewart as British, has not (at least of late years) been found in this country.
-As it is not, however, uncommon in France and Switzerland, it is probable it may yet be discovered in some spot hitherto unexplored, and if so, it will well reward the research of the curious.
+The observations of the continental naturalists have made known to us a pitfall constructed by an insect, the details of whose operations are exceedingly curious; we refer to the grub of the ant-lion (Myrmeleon formicarius), which, though marked by Dr. Turton and Mr. Stewart as British, has not (at least of late years) been found in this country.
+As it is not, however, uncommon in France and Switzerland, it is probable it may yet be discovered in some spot hitherto unexplored, and if so, it will well reward the search of the curious.

-The ant-lion grub being of a grey colour, and having its body composed of rings, is not unlike a woodlouse (Oniscus), though it is larger, more triangular, has only six legs, and most formidable jaws, in form of a reaping-hook, or a pair of calliper compases.
+The ant-lion grub being of a grey colour, and having its body composed of rings, is not unlike a wood-louse (Oniscus), though it is larger, more triangular, has only six legs, and most formidable jaws, in form of a reaping-hook, or a pair of calliper compasses.
 These jaws, however, are not for masticating, but are perforated and tubular, for the purpose of sucking the juices of ants upon which it feeds.
-Vallisnieri was, therefore, mistaken, as Réaumur well remarks, when he supposed that he had discovered its mouth.
+Vallisnieri was therefore mistaken, as Réaumur well remarks, when he supposed that he had discovered its mouth.
 Its habits require that it should walk backwards, and this is the only species of locomotion which it can perform.
 Even this sort of motion it executes very slowly; and were it not for the ingenuity of its stratagems, it would fare but sparingly, since its chief food consists of ants, whose activity and swiftness of foot would otherwise render it impossible for it to make a single capture.
 Nature, however, in this, as in nearly every other case, has given a compensating power to the individual animal, to balance its privations.
-The ant-lion is slow-but it is extremely sagacious ;---it cannot follow its prev, but it can entrap it.
+The ant-lion is slow, but it is extremely sagacious; it cannot follow its prey, but it can entrap it.

 The snare which the grub of the ant-lion employs consists of a funnel-shaped excavation formed in loose sand, at the bottom of which it lies in wait for the ants that chance to stumble over the margin, and cannot, from the looseness of the walls, gain a sufficient footing to effect their escape.
-When the pitfall is intended to be small, it only thrusts its body backwards into the sand as far as it can, throwing out at intervals the particles which fall in upon it, till it is rendered of the requisite depth.